-An advanced black and white photography course with an emphasis on the zone system exposure and printing methods.
+This course is an advanced black and white photography course with an emphasis on the zone system exposure and printing methods.
 Course includes an introduction to large format cameras and studio lighting.
 Prerequisite: FIA 221 or equivalent or permission of instructor.
 3 lecture hours per week.
 3 credit hours.